-This vanilla cake is light and airy, so easy to whip up, and tastes like a dream.
-The secret to it’s perfect texture is the cake flour, which produces a much softer, fluffier cake than all-purpose because of it’s lower protein content (the more protein in your flour the stiffer the dough and less ability to maintain moisture).
-You can find cake flour at most grocery stores, but if all you’ve got is all-purpose flour in your pantry I’ve included a note on how to make your own cake flour in a pinch.
+This vanilla cake is soft and moist, so easy to whip up, and tastes like a dream.
+The secret to it’s perfect texture is the cake flour, which produces a much softer, fluffier cake than all-purpose because of its lower protein content (the more protein in your flour the stiffer the dough and less ability to maintain moisture).
+You can find cake flour at most grocery stores, but if all you’ve got is all-purpose flour in your pantry, here are instructions for how to make your own cake flour in a pinch.

-To make this cake even more moist I’ve added a little sour cream and whole eggs for good measure.
+To make this cake even more moist I’ve added a little sour cream for good measure.
+Trust me on this – sour cream is essential!
 There’s also an entire tablespoon of vanilla extract in there to really up the flavor, because yum.
 It pairs well with so many buttercream flavors, but if you want to keep things on the vanilla spectrum, try pairing it with this Vanilla Buttercream Recipe.
 It does not disappoint!

 Perfect Vanilla Cake Recipe

 - 2 3/4 Cups (290g) sifted cake flour

 - 1/2 tsp baking soda